-At first glance, Athens might not appear to be as bedecked with elaborate holiday decor or other manifestations of Christmas compared with other European cities.
-And while that can be a refreshing change of pace, if you’re spending Christmas in Athens with your children, It’s understandable that you’ll be looking for things to see and do that are just as festive as they are family-friendly.
+At first glance, Athens might not appear to be as bedecked with elaborate holiday decor or other manifestations of Christmas compared to other European cities.
+And while that can be a refreshing change of pace, if you’re spending Christmas in Athens with your children, you’ll likely be looking for things to see and do that are just as festive as they are family-friendly.
 So, what are you to do?

-Take a closer look, and you’ll see that the capital offers tons of holiday-themed activities for you and your little ones, just with a Greek twist.
+Take a closer look, and you’ll see that the capital offers some charming, holiday-themed events and activities for you and your little ones.
+They’ll just have a Greek twist.
 Sweet shops sell assortments of traditional holiday cookies like melomakarona and kourambiedes; boats are strung with lights in Piraeus; and the red-suited, white-bearded Aghios Vassilis (St. Basil, the Greek version of St. Nick or Santa Claus) appears at Christmas markets and parks across the greater Athens area for yuletide cheer.

 Any of these sound good to you?
 Here’s a full list of holiday-spirited things to do with your children in Athens this season.